Hamilton police investigating west end homicide - Hamilton | Globalnews.ca

-Officers were called to Carling Street, near King Street and Highway 403, early Monday morning after a man in his 20’s was found with gunshot wounds.
+Officers were called to Carling Street, near King Street and Highway 403, around 11:30 p.m.
+Sunday night after a man in his 20’s was found on the road with gunshot wounds.

 Police say he was pronounced dead at the scene.